ibm-cloud-docs/vpc/block_storage_vpc_s2s_auth.md

 1. For the target service, select **Hyper Protect Crypto Services** or **KeyProtect** from the list.
 1. Select the role `Reader`.
 1. Check the box to enable authorization to be delegated by source and dependent services.
 1. Click **Review** and inspect your choices.
 1. Click **Authorize**.

+## Creating service-to-service authorization for cross-account restore in the console
+{: #block-s2s-auth-xaccountrestore-ui}
+{: ui}

+[New]{: tag-new}

+The following steps authorize the Block Storage service of one account to use a snapshot that is created by another account to restore volumes.
+The steps need to be performed by the account that owns the snapshot that is to be shared.
+The receiving account must ensure that their admin user has the `SnapshotRemoteAccountRestorer` role in IAM before they start a volume restoration with the CRN of the shared snapshot.

+1. On the **Manage authorizations** page, click **Create**.
+1. On the **Grant a service authorization** page, select the source account.
+   1. Because the goal is to allow the use of a snapshot from another account, select a **Specific account**.
+   1. Enter the 32-character account ID.
+   1. Click **Next**.
+1. For the source service, select **Cloud Block Storage** from the list.
+Click **Next**.
+   1. Select the scope by clicking **All resources**.
+   1. Click **Next**.
+1. For the target service, select **VPC Infrastructure Services** from the list.
+   1. Select the scope by clicking **Specific resources**.
+   1. Click **Select an attribute**.
+   1. From the list, select **Resource type**.
+   1. In the next field, select **Block Storage Snapshots for VPC**.
+   1. If you want to restrict the authorization to a specific snapshot, click **Add a condition**.
+      1. Click **Select an attribute** and select **Snapshot ID**.
+      1. Enter the ID of the snapshot.
+Click **Next**
+1. Select the role `Snapshot Remote Account Restorer`.
+1. Click **Review** and inspect your choices.
+1. Click **Authorize**.